Jordan's New PM, Cabinet Sworn In

 Date

-(MENAFN- IANS) Amman, Sep 18 (IANS) Jordan's new Prime Minister Jaafar Hassan and members of his cabinet were sworn in on Wednesday before King Abdullah II, state-run Petra news agency reported.
+AMMAN, Sept 19 (NNN-PETRA) – Jordan's new Prime Minister, Jaafar Hassan, and members of his cabinet were sworn in yesterday, before King Abdullah II.

-The new government includes five female ministers and nine who hold ministerial portfolios for the first time, Xinhua news agency reported.
+The new government includes five female ministers and nine, who hold ministerial portfolios for the first time.

-Within this new administration, Ayman Safadi was appointed as deputy prime minister and minister of foreign affairs and expatriates, Saleh Kharabsheh as minister of energy and mineral resources, Abdulhakim Al-Shibli as minister of finance, Mohammad Al-Momani as minister of government communication, Zeina Touqan as minister of planning and international cooperation, Raed Abu Saud as minister of water and irrigation and Mothanna Gharaibeh as minister of investment, Petra reported.
+Within this new administration, Ayman Safadi was appointed as deputy prime minister and minister of foreign affairs and expatriates, Saleh Kharabsheh as minister of energy and mineral resources, Abdulhakim Al-Shibli as minister of finance, Mohammad Al-Momani as minister of government communication, Zeina Touqan as minister of planning and international cooperation, Raed Abu Saud as minister of water and irrigation, and Mothanna Gharaibeh as minister of investment.

 In a letter appointing Hassan as prime minister on Sunday, the king directed the new government to dedicate all efforts to supporting Palestinians and defending their rights.

-The king also said the government must work with the House of Representatives to deepen the foundations of democracy and its concepts and highlighted the importance of continuing the kingdom's prudent financial policies to maintain economic stability and control debt in the face of regional and international challenges.
+The king also said, the government must work with the House of Representatives, to deepen the foundations of democracy and its concepts, and highlighted the importance of continuing the kingdom's prudent financial policies, to maintain economic stability and control debt, in the face of regional and international challenges.– NNN-PETRA

 Legal Disclaimer: